luchotourn/homepage/replit.md

 - **Run:** `npm run start`

 ### Important Notes
-- Turbopack is disabled due to Replit's symlink structure
+- Turbopack is disabled (Next.js uses webpack by default)
-- Cross-origin requests are allowed from *.replit.dev domains
+- A harmless cross-origin warning may appear in dev logs (Next.js informational message about future versions)
 - No environment variables or API keys are currently required

 ## User Preferences